DRC

 Regulatory Authority Requirements

-No information is currently available regarding requirements for the contents of a clinical trial application to the Congolese Pharmaceutical Regulatory Authority (Autorité Congolaise de Réglementation Pharmaceutique (ACOREP)) of the Ministry of Health (Ministère de la Santé).
+Per DRC-12, the following documents are required in a clinical trial application to the Congolese Pharmaceutical Regulatory Authority (Autorité Congolaise de Réglementation Pharmaceutique (ACOREP)) of the Ministry of Health (Ministère de la Santé):

 Ethics Committee Requirements

-As specified in the G-EthicalEval, the principal investigator (PI) must file the request for ethics review.
-The requirements for the submission must be clearly described in the ethics committee’s (EC) application procedures.
+As specified in the G-EthicalEval, the PI must file the request for ethics review.
+The requirements for the submission must be clearly described in the EC’s application procedures.
 These requirements must include or specify at least the following:

-• Documentation, the study protocol, the informed consent form (ICF), the investigator's brochure (IB), the PI's Curriculum Vitae (CV), and the certificate of insurance obtained
+- Documentation, the study protocol, the informed consent form (ICF), the IB, the PI's CV, and the certificate of insurance obtained

 As per the G-EthicalEval, the following documentation must be submitted to the EC for the proposed research:

-• Any other information, such as the establishment of a Tolerance Data Monitoring Committee, also known as Data Safety and Monitoring Board (DSMB) or Independent Committee
+- Any other information, such as the establishment of a Tolerance Data Monitoring Committee, also known as DSMB or Independent Committee

 Clinical Protocol